The Lion's Den Rock Climbing

 Bernard Gillett's new "Rock Climbing St. Vrain Canyon" from Sharp End Publishing has all of the older established lines for the area in the back of the book.

 From Lyons, continue on US Hwy 36 towards Estes Park.
-Approximately 4 miles up the canyon turn left at "Shelly's Cottages," but take the road to the left of Shelly's driveway and follow it to its end at a parking lot (approximately 1.5 miles).
-From here, hike the road past the gate, the river wall and the reservoir.
+Approximately 4 miles up the canyon turn left at "Shelly's Cottages," but take the road to the left of Shelly's driveway, and follow it to its end at a parking lot (approximately 1.5 miles).
+From here, hike the road past the gate, the river wall, and the reservoir.
 About 250 meters past the reservoir on the left is the beginning of the trail, which is faint off the road, but is well worn in the trees.
-The trail switchbacks about 5 full (right/left) times (there is a yellow Forest Service Marker at the end of the switchbacks and the Prow stands proud about 50 meters behind the marker) before heading towards the summit and the main area.
+The trail switchbacks about 5 full (right/left) times (there is a yellow Forest Service Marker (eds. which may be gone) at the end of the switchbacks and the Prow stands proud about 50 meters behind the marker) before heading towards the summit and the main area.

 ['4 Stars',0],['3 Stars',8],['2 Stars',5],['1 Star',3],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Lion's Den:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Lion's Den:

 Featured Route For The Lion's Den